Discovering...

 Pro Tip: Sunset beach rides are the most photogenic and coolest temperature-wise.
 Book at least a day in advance during peak season.

 Overnight desert camping is the most magical family experience Morocco offers.
-Luxury camps provide comfortable beds, private toilets, and traditional Berber dinner and music.
+Luxury camps provide comfortable beds, private toilets, and traditional Berber dinner with music.
 Children are mesmerized by the campfire, drumming, and a night sky filled with more stars than they have ever seen.
-The sunrise camel ride back is equally unforgettable.

 Erg Chebbi, Merzouga (tallest dunes, most popular)